-Crocs, Inc, which specialises in casual footwear for women, men, and children, said in a statement that it is adding HeyDude to its portfolio as it believes it is aligned to long-term consumer trends for casual footwear and will be a perfect fit.
+Crocs, Inc., which specialises in casual footwear for women, men, and children said in a statement that it is adding the casual and comfortable footwear brand, Heydude, to its portfolio as it believes it is aligned to long-term consumer trends for casual footwear and will be a perfect fit for Crocs.

-CNBC reported yesterday, however, that some investors are not seeing the appeal in the multi-billion-dollar deal to buy the casual shoemaker HeyDude with shares tumbling 12% shortly after the news was announced.
+CNBC reported yesterday, however, that some investors are not seeing the appeal in the multibillion-dollar deal to buy the casual shoemaker Heydude with shares tumbling 12% shortly after the news was announced on 23 December.

 Crocs CEO Andrew Rees defended the move in an interview on CNBC.
 He said: “We think a great way to diversify and provide a little bit more security to our investors is to not diversify away from the iconic clog within Crocs, but to add another brand, which has its own icon.
 And that provides, we think, a tremendous diversification and a really compelling reason for us to acquire this brand.”

-Crocs CFO Anne Mehlman added in a company statement that HeyDude has experienced “incredible” growth in revenue and profits over the past few years.
+Crocs executive vice president and chief financial officer, Anne Mehlman pointed out in the official statement when the acquisition was first announced that Heydude has experienced incredible growth in revenue and profits over the past few years.

-Rees added: “We intend to leverage our global presence, best-in-class marketing and scale infrastructure to build upon HeyDude’s strong foundation and create significant shareholder value.
-We truly admire the business that founder Alessandro Rosano has built and are honoured to welcome the HeyDude team to Crocs.”
+He explained: “We intend to leverage our global presence, best-in-class marketing and scale infrastructure to build upon Heydude’s strong foundation and create significant shareholder value.
+We truly admire the business that founder Alessandro Rosano has built and are honoured to welcome the Heydude team to Crocs.”

 The purchase price of $2.5bn, subject to customary closing adjustments, will be funded by $2.05bn in cash and $450m in Crocs shares issued to Rosano based on the average of the daily volume-weighted average price of Crocs stock for the 20 days immediately prior to the signing date.